cobwebos/docs/articles/azure-stack/azure-stack-tutorial-app-service.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 5/10/2017
+ms.date: 7/03/2017
 ms.author: erikje
 ms.custom: mvc
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 71fea4a41b2e3a60f2f610609a14372e678b7ec4
+ms.sourcegitcommit: d941879aee6042b38b7f5569cd4e31cb78b4ad33
-ms.openlocfilehash: 89bf300bf3205f6c8cbce6ba29571431e5c67212
+ms.openlocfilehash: b0e51a83c707da14ae168591824ecd6abd260755
 ms.contentlocale: zh-cn
-ms.lasthandoff: 05/10/2017
+ms.lasthandoff: 07/10/2017

 ---
 # <a name="make-web-mobile-and-api-apps-available-to-your-azure-stack-users"></a>Make web, mobile, and API apps available to your Azure Stack users

-As an Azure Stack administrator, you can create offers that let your users (tenants) create Azure Functions and web, mobile, and API applications.
+As an Azure Stack cloud administrator, you can create offers that let your users (tenants) create Azure Functions and web, mobile, and API applications.
 By providing access to these on-demand, cloud-based apps to your users, you can save them time and resources.
 To set this up, you will:

 > [!div class="checklist"]
 > * Deploy the App Service resource provider